 Of course, predicting sales is not the only type of forecasting that matters to your company.
 You’ll also want to know which leads are most likely to pay off, which deals are closest to closing, and how any forecasting tool is going to affect your sales goals and bottom line.

 These are the questions answered by Zendesk Sell’s Sales Forecasting feature, which takes your data and automatically calculates and populates sales forecasts with a micro-level focus.
-As an automated forecasting tool, the feature provides insights into every deal in your pipeline, including an Estimated Close Date and Win Likelihood for each one.
+As an automated forecasting tool, the feature provides insights into every deal in your pipeline on a dashboard for your sales analytics, including an Estimated Close Date and Win Likelihood for each one.

-To learn more, take a look at this guide on how to further leverage your data to create accurate sales forecasts.
-Thanks to automatic forecasting tools like Excel and Zendesk, you can operate your business with confidence in your sales forecast data.
+To learn more, take a look at these essential sales forecasting techniques on how to further leverage your data to create accurate sales forecasts.
+Thanks to sales reporting tools like Excel and Zendesk, you can operate your business with confidence in your sales forecast data.